-With the system administration management utility, PCSA_MANAGER, the system administrator sets aside blocks on the VMS disk for the virtual disk.
-The size available to the virtual disk is variable, and can be set and changed using PCSA_MANAGER.
+With the system administration management utility, PCSA\MANAGER, the system administrator sets aside blocks on the VMS disk for the virtual disk.
+The size available to the virtual disk is variable, and can be set and changed using PCSA\MANAGER.

 To DOS, the virtual disk looks like a diskette.
 The system administrator configures a user's workstation as a client and assigns DOS drive identification letters to the virtual disk.
-A workstation can be connected to a maximum of four virtual disks.
+A workstation can be connected to a maximum of eight virtual disks, four default virtual disks and four optional virtual disks.

 The drive assignments for the virtual disk are dependent on: